Hatoris/taskwarrior_jrnl_hook/README.md

 ```

-Now if you look in your jrnl
+Now, if you look in your jrnl you should see task description added as title with tags from taskwarrior.

 ```sh
 jrnl -1